๐ŸŒ€Principles of Physics III

 The Quantum Bit: Foundation of Quantum Information

 Classical computers use bits that are definitively 0 or 1.
 Quantum computers exploit the wave-like nature of quantum systems, allowing qubits to exist in superpositions of states.
-This isn't just a different way of storing information—it fundamentally changes what computations are possible.
+This isn't just a different way of storing information; it fundamentally changes what computations are possible.

 Qubits and Superposition

-• Qubits are quantum two-level systems that can exist in any superposition of basis states 0|0\rangle and 1|1\rangle, unlike classical bits which must be one or the other
+A qubit is a quantum two-level system that can exist in any superposition of the basis states โˆฃ0โŸฉ|0\rangle and โˆฃ1โŸฉ|1\rangle, unlike a classical bit which must be one or the other.
+The general qubit state is written as:

 Bloch Sphere Representation

-• Basis states 0|0\rangle and 1|1\rangle sit at the poles, while superposition states lie elsewhere on the surface—the equator represents equal superpositions with different phases
+• Basis states โˆฃ0โŸฉ|0\rangle and โˆฃ1โŸฉ|1\rangle sit at the north and south poles, while superposition states lie elsewhere on the surface.
+States on the equator represent equal superpositions with different relative phases.

 • Quantum gate operations become rotations on the Bloch sphere, making it easier to visualize how gates transform qubit states

-Compare: Qubits vs. classical bits—both store information, but qubits exploit superposition to represent multiple values simultaneously.
+Compare: Qubits vs. classical bits: both store information, but qubits exploit superposition to represent multiple values simultaneously.
 Classical bits are points (0 or 1); qubits are vectors on the Bloch sphere.
 If an FRQ asks about quantum advantage, start here.

 Quantum Operations: Manipulating Information